azizov37/itp2324itp2324projectwork-tue2mu1solikhovazizov/README.md

 - [Credits](#credits)

 ## Game Overview
 MazeRunner presents you with challenging mazes to explore.
 Your objective is to navigate through the maze, collect keys to unlock the exit, and reach it while avoiding traps and enemies.
-Keep an eye on your remaining lives and make use of the HUD to track your progress.
+Keep an eye on your remaining lives.
 Victory awaits those who successfully conquer the maze!

 ## Features
 MazeRunner offers the following features: